 This creamy butternut squash and gouda mac & cheese is oh-my-gawd delicious and definitely an instant favorite in my house.
 It’s creamy, slightly sweet with a hint of salty smokey bacon goodness.
 If you’re looking for a fall flavor twist on a classic this is all you will need!

-I’m so excited to share this with you today!
+I’m so excited to share this with you!
 I came up with this idea as I was walking aimlessly around the grocery store and when I made it, I was instantly in love with all of the flavors.
 I had no intention of this being a post for a Thanksgiving dish because it’s still October and I’m opposed to holiday skipping, however this recipe is too good to keep to myself for another month so….much to my surprise here I am…

 It’s a huge debate for many families, but I’m a huge believer that mac and cheese does not belong on the Thanksgiving table, however today, I am boldly stating that this recipe might seal the deal for all of us non-believers.
 After all, it does have butternut squash and nutmeg, two warm and cozy flavors for the holiday.